 In 2012, President Danko committed to carbon neutrality at Butler by 2050 and to reducing GHG emissions by 45% by 2030 and 15% by 2020.
 However, a 2020 report showed that net GHG emissions saw a 33.00% net increase between the 2011 baseline year and 2020.
 Although Butler acquired new buildings on South campus during this period, which in part explains an emissions increase, it is clear that climate action is not occurring at the pace merited by the extreme circumstances we face.

 The climate crisis is the defining issue of our generation.
 As Butler students, we take pride in attending an institution that leads with its values and strives to overcome its shortcomings.
-We demand urgent climate action, with the ultimate goal of achieving carbon neutrality by 2030.
+We demand urgent climate action based on the measures outlined in the 2020 BUSCA addendum, with the ultimate goal of achieving carbon neutrality by 2030.
 This goal is quite feasible; institutions much larger than Butler, like Arizona State University, have already achieved carbon neutrality.